edumarg/Edufy/README.md

 # Edufy
-website for imaginary cloud hosting company
+responsive website for imaginary cloud hosting company using HTML and CSS